lasircc/semalytics-demo/README.md

 If you are just interested in glancing at static examples of `SPARQL` queries and check out how we got paper results, you might want to take a look at [this computational narrative](http://nbviewer.jupyter.org/github/lasircc/semalytics-demo/blob/master/notebook/demo/semalytics-demo.ipynb).

-Otherwise, if you want to take a deep dive into the platform, check out how following sections to run it on your system.
+Otherwise, if you want to take a deep dive into the platform, check out following sections to run it on your system.

 ## Running Semalytics